OpenBSD VMM Install Guide

 NOTE: This guide is no substitute for reading the OpenBSD FAQ.
 In particular, you should read the Installation Guide

-- vmm is a hypervisor, which allows us to run multiple virtual machines inside a single physical server (a dedicated server).
-Your virtual machine is a guest which lives inside the host.
-You will first need to connect to the host, which runs the hypervisor.
-The hostname may be of the form
+vmm is OpenBSD's native hypervisor, which allows multiple virtual machines to run inside a single physical server (a dedicated server).
+A virtual machine is a guest which lives inside the host.

 host.example.com

 .
-Check your email or contact your network admin if you are uncertain.- NOTE: The host machine (
+Check your email or contact your network admin if you are

 host.example.com